Quickstart: learn about the Power BI capabilities for business users

 Show the data used to create a visualization

 A Power BI visualization is constructed using data from underlying datasets.
 If you're interested in seeing behind-the-scenes, Power BI lets you display the data that is being used to create the visual.
-When you select Show Data, Power BI displays the data below (or next to) the visualization.
+When you select Show as a table, Power BI displays the data below (or next to) the visualization.

-This has been a quick overview of just some of the things consumers can do with Power BI service.
+This has been a quick overview of just some of the things business users can do with the Power BI service.

 Clean up resources

-If you connected to an app, from the left navbar, select Apps to open the Apps content list.
+If you connected to an app, from the nav pane, select Apps to open the Apps content list.
 Hover over the app to delete, and select the trashcan icon.

-If you imported or connected to a Power BI sample report, from the left navbar, open My workspace.
+If you imported or connected to a Power BI sample report, from the nav pane, open My workspace.
 Using the tabs at the top, locate the dashboard, report, and dataset, and select the trashcan icon for each.